austinmcconnell/dotfiles/README.md

 - `:sp [filename]`: horizontally screen window in two and load or create [filname] buffer
 - `:vsp`: vertically split window in two.
 The result is two viewports on the same file
 - `:vsp [filename]`: vertically split window in two and load or create [filename] buffer

+Using jumps
+- A "jump" is a command that moves the cursor to another location (e.g. G, %, ), ],})
+- There is a separate jump list for each window
+- <C-o>: go to previous position in the jump list
+- <C-i>: go to next position in the jump list
+- `:jumps`: show the contents of the jump list`

 Using tags
 - <C-]>: jump to tag